datajoint/datajoint-elements/support.md

     </section>
     <section>
         <div style="float:left;margin-right:20px;">
-            <label for="mysql_setup">Do you prefer to setup a database server yourself (on premises or cloud) or use DataJoint Neuro managed cloud hosting?</label>
+            <label for="mysql_setup">Do you prefer to setup a database server yourself (on premises or cloud) or use DataJoint&reg; managed cloud hosting?</label>
             <br>
             <input name="mysql_setup" type="text" id="mysql_setup" size="67">
         </div>